Diane Sturgeon – District Director, SBA Maine

 Outside the office, Justin is on the boards of the Maine Coast Waldorf School and the Cumberland Bar Association and has had the great privilege of presenting at the Maine Tax Forum for many years.
 He also loves spending time with his family in the great outdoors by hiking, skiing, kayaking, and generally mucking about.

 Timothy Woodhouse, JD, CPA – Director, Aries Wealth Management

-Tim has 25 years of experience in the areas of investment management, income taxation, estate and gift planning, probate administration, charitable giving, and trust administration.
+Tim Woodhouse has over 25 years of experience in the areas of investment management, income taxation, estate and gift planning, probate administration, charitable giving, and trust administration.
 Tim has served clients in Maine and beyond, helping them with all aspects of wealth management and financial advice.
-Tim has served in a variety of capacities in his professional career, including as Director of Fiduciary Services at a Maine based trust company, a Senior Portfolio Manager at a local trust and investment firm, a Tax Manager at a regional Certified Public Accounting firm, as well as an associate attorney focusing on estate planning and employee benefits.
+Tim has served in a variety of capacities in his professional career, including as Director of Fiduciary Services at a Maine-based trust company, a Senior Portfolio Manager at a local trust and investment firm, a Tax Manager at a regional Certified Public Accounting firm, as well as an associate attorney focusing on estate planning and employee benefits.